earth-genome/amw-frontend/markdown/en/code.md

 In April, 2025, we switched to present cumulative detections of mining activity on this website, starting from year 2018.

 Yearly assessments of mining in the Amazon basin remain available on our GitHub page.
-[Both are in GeoJSON format] (https://github.com/earthrise-media/mining-detector#results).
+[Both are in GeoJSON format](https://github.com/earthrise-media/mining-detector#results).